In general, anytime you make a network call to Parse on behalf of your app using one of the Parse SDKs or REST API, it

 When you increase your request limit, you're provisioning additional capacity ahead of time.
-Your account will be billed according to the request limit that has been set, regardless of how many requests your app made.
+Your account will be billed according to the request limit that has been set, regardless of how many requests your app actually made.

 By using the various Analytics graphs in your dashboard.
 You can find the number of daily active users under the Audience graph.
 The number of requests your app is consuming per second can be found under Performance.
 These two figures should help you arrive at an estimate of how many requests per second the average user will send your way.
 While it is possible to get an estimate with a small number of users, we recommend setting up a beta program with a few dozen users prior to launching your app publicly.
 This will help you get a better estimate of how your app performs with a wider variety of users, and in turn it will help you plan ahead for your big marketing launch.

 If you schedule more concurrent background jobs than your app is provisioned for, the scheduling API will return an error indicating that you are out of capacity.
+Apps may have one job running concurrently per 20 req/s in their request limit.
 You can control the number of concurrent background jobs for each of your apps by adjusting the request limit slider on the Account Overview page.
 In general, if you need more concurrent jobs, you are likely to also need more requests per second capacity.

 The overage rate for database size is $10/GB but we only allow increases in increments of 20 GB.
 When you you exceed 20 GB of database size we will increase your soft limit to 40 GB and begin charging you an incremental $200/month.
 When you hit your soft limit of 40 GB we will increase your soft limit to 60 GB... and so on up to a hard limit of 100 GB.